 - public health systems or social health insurance schemes with heavily subsidised contributions,

 - basic social-pension programmes for people above 65 and those who are unable to work,

 - public works schemes (cash-for-work programmes).

-Since 2012, the International Labour Organization (ILO) and the World Health Organization (WHO) have been recommending a “Basic Social Protection Floor”, which comprises these four elements.
+Since 2012, the ILO and the World Health Organization (WHO) have been recommending a “Basic Social Protection Floor”, which comprises these four elements.
 Countries that still have not introduced such a floor, should do so fast – and supporting such efforts should be high on the agenda of the international donor community.

 Markus Loewe is senior researcher at the German Development Institute (Deutsches Institut für Entwicklungspolitik – DIE) in Bonn.